Myhill-Nerode for hypergraphs and an application to gain-graphic matroids: Introduction

-The monadic second-order logic of matroids was introduced and developed by Hlin\v en\'y~\cites{Hli03a, Hli03b}.
+We note some results in the literature that have commonalities with our version of Myhill-Nerode.
+First, Lemma~\ref{thm:sharp-Myhill-Nerode} is a generalisation of Lemmas~1.3 and 1.4 in~\cite{MNW18}, since those lemmas are specific to particular types of matroid summing operations.
+Lemma~\ref{thm:sharp-Myhill-Nerode} is independent from the work in~\cite{vBDFGR15}*{Corollary~3}, since the notion of a hypergraph sum in that work bounds the number of hyperedges that intersect both sides of the sum.
+Our notion of a sum does not require any such bound.
+Our lemma is also independent of the tool created by Kotek and Makowsky~\cite{KM14}*{Theorem~3.5}, as the binary operation $\boxplus$ is not \emph{smooth} (using their language).

+Starting in Section~\ref{sec:amalgams}, we apply Lemma~\ref{thm:sharp-Myhill-Nerode} to questions of monadic definability for classes of matroids.
 We use $\cmso$ to refer to the \emph{counting monadic second-order logic} of matroids (and more generally, hypergraphs).
 This language has predicates that let us say when a subset of the domain has cardinality congruent to $p$ modulo $q$, for any appropriate pair $p$ and $q$.
 The fragment of $\cmso$ that does not use these predicates is denoted by $\mso$.
 (This language has been at various times denoted by $\mathrm{MSOL}$, $\mathrm{MS}_{M}$, and $\mathrm{MS}_{0}$.)
-The following conjectures appear in~\cite{FMN21}.